-Huffington Post's article defining authentic-self 08/29/2014 03:28 am ET | Updated Feb 14, 2016 I was delighted that the judge validated the labyrinth experience.
+I was delighted that the judge validated the labyrinth experience.

 The incredible transformation that day demonstrated to me, and others, that finger labyrinths are a valuable tool for people whose lives are being disrupted by anxiety.

 The judge's acknowledgement of my recurring trauma was both compassionate and confirmed the need for continuing therapy to resolve issues associated with my former workplace.

 The steps I needed to take were to be exposed slowly to the building with a photo, parking my car close by, standing in the building's doorway, and entering the building.
 My first step was a classic avoidance response.
-I went to sleep in the car, not once, not twice but three times!
+I went to sleep in the car, not once, not twice, but three times!
 But, I did manage to park my car near the building.
 The next step was to keep walking towards the building until I felt comfortable.
-Eventually, I managed to stand near the door and then in the doorway; stressful, but thankfully no panic attack!
+Eventually, I managed to stand near the door and then in the doorway, stressful but thankfully no panic attack!
 The final step was to go into the building.
-The reception area, my office, and the boardroom were all confronting but I knew I had to do it.
-I decided "I did not need to go into the manager's office - because I knew all about that room."
+The reception area, my office, and the boardroom were all confronting.
+I decided, "I did not need to go into the manager's office - because I knew all about that room."
 Even writing about it now gets my heart racing as I recall what happened there.

-The court case over I gained the support of the directors of my former workplace.
-This was an enormous relief, not only did they arrange for me to have some time in the building, two former work colleagues would greet me there.

-This was such a surprise, I felt valued and cared about, and that made a real difference.
+The court case over, I gained the support of the directors of my former workplace.
+This was an enormous relief.
+Not only did they arrange for me to have some time in the building, two former work colleagues would greet me there.
+This was such a surprise.
+It made a real difference because I felt valued and cared about.